mhellwinkel/www.masfaaonline.org/README.md

 # Purpose

-SAF maintains a website for MASFAA, the Montana Association of Student Financial Aid Administration.
+MHESAC maintains a website for MASFAA, the Montana Association of Student Financial Aid Administration.

 # Hosting